Will Tesla Disrupt Long Haul Trucking?

-Tesla (TSLA) tells us that come September it will unveil a powerful, long range, all electric semi truck.
+Tesla (NASDAQ:TSLA) tells us that come September, it will unveil a powerful, long-range, all-electric semi truck.
 Tesla isn't talking about a short range, specialty truck for delivering feathery light croissantes from the bakery to some Silicon Valley Sunday brunch.
 This Tesla truck is supposed to haul heavy line-haul freight over long distances, across mountain ranges from one end of America to the other.
 Tesla's electric truck will supposedly compete with the best diesel rigs on the basis of cost in an industry that looks at cost down to fractions of a cent per mile.

-Trucking is a highly competitive industry, driven almost entirely by cost, cost and cost.
+Trucking is a highly competitive industry, driven almost entirely by cost, cost, and cost.
 Even the coffee truckers drink ($0.004/mile) is a consideration.
-Tesla has sold a lot of electric cars on the basis of high performance and 'bling', but can Tesla engineers sharpen their pencils, put on their green eyeshades and compete on cost?
-If Tesla can build a world-beating semi-truck that also delivers lower overall per mile cost it might disrupt another industry.
-And that is something investors should care about.
+Tesla has sold a lot of electric cars on the basis of high performance and 'bling', but can Tesla engineers sharpen their pencils, put on their green eyeshades, and compete on cost?
+If Tesla can build a world-beating semi-truck that also delivers lower overall per mile cost, it might disrupt another industry.
+And, that is something investors should care about.

 There is just one thing.
 Everyone in the industry "knows" that a realistic battery - electric truck isn't possible.
 Batteries weigh too much.
 Batteries cost too much.
 Batteries take too long to recharge.
-While it might be possible to make a fuel cell - electric truck that could be refueled with hydrogen, or a diesel truck that uses liquified natural gas, there is absolutely no way ever, ever that a battery truck can do this job.
+While it might be possible to make a fuel cell - electric truck that could be refueled with hydrogen, or a diesel truck that uses liquefied natural gas, there is absolutely no way ever, ever that a battery truck can do this job.

-Seeking Alpha author John Peterson recently explained that an electric semi-truck will necessarily weight too much and in any case the pollution from diesel trucks has been a solved problem for a decade - so why bother.
-Anton Wahlman suggests Toyota (TM) has beat Tesla to the green truck market with their 200 mile range fuel cell - electric demonstrator truck.
-Donn Bailey believes Tesla is reaching too far in it's quest to change long haul trucking.
-I have great respect for these authors, and each of them have made thoughtful and reasoned arguments.
+Seeking Alpha author John Peterson recently explained that an electric semi-truck will necessarily weigh too much, and in any case, the pollution from diesel trucks has been a solved problem for a decade - so why bother.
+Anton Wahlman suggests Toyota (TM) has beat Tesla to the green truck market with its 200-mile-range fuel cell - electric demonstrator truck.
+Donn Bailey believes Tesla is reaching too far in its quest to change long haul trucking.
+I have great respect for these authors, and each of them has made thoughtful and reasoned arguments.

 Contacts in the industry tell me that several electric truck projects are up against the very problems these authors describe.
-Nonetheless, I believe Tesla can, and likely will deliver a world beating, long range, all electric semi truck.
-Tesla's unique approach to electric propulsion using high speed induction motors and integrated thermal management for batteries, motors and power electronics, combined with its high volume electric car production and experience in grid storage will enable Tesla to achieve what others believe impossible.
+Nonetheless, I believe Tesla can, and likely will, deliver a world beating, long range, all electric semi truck.
+Tesla's unique approach to electric propulsion using high speed induction motors and integrated thermal management for batteries, motors, and power electronics, combined with its high volume electric car production and experience in grid storage will enable it to achieve what others believe impossible.

-In this article we will look at three things.
-First, the technical aspects of long haul trucks will be explored and a likely Tesla approach that enables longer range, higher performance, and reasonable weight will be shown.
-Second, operation of electric semi trucks will be explored and from that, a business model and comparative costs will be developed.
-Finally, implications of Tesla's entry into the heavy truck market will be analyzed, for existing market players, for Tesla's other businesses, and for the increasingly critical battery and battery materials supply chain.
+In this article, we will look at three things.
+First, the technical aspects of long haul trucks will be explored, and a likely Tesla approach that enables longer range, higher performance, and reasonable weight will be shown.
+Second, operation of electric semi trucks will be explored, and from that, a business model and comparative costs will be developed.
+Finally, implications of Tesla's entry into the heavy truck market will be analyzed for existing market players, for Tesla's other businesses, and for the increasingly critical battery and battery materials supply chain.

 Before we do that, there is something to say.
 The following presentation of a potential (likely?)
 Tesla semi truck and operating business model is undertaken to assess whether or not Tesla could surprise technologists and the market with their electric semi truck.
 The underlying supposition is that being smarter than I am and working harder than I do, Mr. Musk and his team can be expected to do as well, and probably a good deal better than what is presented here.
 And no, I have no illusion that Tesla engineers will tack this article to their cubicles.